marunmurali/particle_to_gmm/README.md

 Contains a python file running in ROS that can convert a set of pose messages (such as that are published from an AMCL localization node) into a GMM distribution.
 The GMM means and covariances are published as ros messages.

-A visualisation node is also added to see the gmm as ellipses.
+A visualization node is also added to see the gmm as ellipses.

+Controllers of state feedback and Dynamic Window Approach, making use of the GMM result are also included.

 ## Technologies Used
 - ROS